The Mangler (film): Release

 The Mangler was released in the US on 3 March 1995.
+The movie was later released on VHS in South Africa by Ster-Kinekor Home Video.

 New Line Home Entertainment released it on DVD on 17 August 2004.

 In its first week, it underperformed and took in $1.1M on 800 screens at the US box office.
 It also failed in the European box office.

 Reception

 On film review aggregator website Rotten Tomatoes, the film holds a 27% approval rating based on 11 reviews.
 Richard Harrington of The Washington Post wrote, "The Mangler is ludicrous from start to finish: its plot lines dangle, its effects fail to dazzle and the acting and directing are uniformly bad. [...] even the least demanding of genre fans will be hard-pressed to tremble in its presence".
 Marc Savlov of The Austin Chronicle wrote: "Perhaps it's time for Tobe Hooper to hang up his light meter.
 After a string of disappointments culminating in this silly waste of time, it's hard to care if horror's golden boy carries on or not".
 Godfrey Cheshire of Variety called its villain a "silly contrivance" and described the acting and story as lackluster.
-Stephen Holden of The New York Times called it "a potpourri of supernatural cliches and warmed-over Stephen King notions about corruption randomly stuck together with fill-in-the-blanks dialogue".
+Stephen Holden of The New York Times called it "a potpourri of supernatural clichés and warmed-over Stephen King notions about corruption randomly stuck together with fill-in-the-blanks dialogue".
 David Kronke of the Los Angeles Times wrote: "Consider, for a second, what you might honestly expect from a movie called The Mangler.
 Well, it doesn't even aim that high".
 Steven Rea of The Philadelphia Inquirer called it a "plodding and virtually plotless" film that should have been played for laughs.
 Stephen Hunter of The Baltimore Sun stated the film recycles common Stephen King themes, but the film's novelty makes it enjoyable for horror fans.